SESYNC-ci/ci-spring2016/Lessons/basicR.md

     ## [1] 3

+Perform some calculations in the R Console.
+Click over to the **History** tab to see that each of the commands you have given R to do are saved.
+You can access your history by using the up arrow when your cursor is in the Console.

 Assign a value to an object with the syntax `objectName <- value`.
-RStudio has a shortcut for using the assignment operator: Alt + - (Option + - on Mac).
+RStudio has a keyboard shortcut for using the assignment operator since we will use it often: Alt + - (Option + - on Mac).

+What is happening in each of these lines of code?
+Which line returns something in the Console?

 ``` r
 x <- 1+2